jose827corrza/go-store-websockets/README.md

 Make sure you have the .env file in your root folder, containing the requested variables avoiding the typos you can guide with the .env.example file.

-**VERY IMPORTANT TO NOTE THAT THE PORT CURRENTLY IS RECEIVING A STRING, WHICH ALSO NEEDS BESIDES THE PORT NUMBER, THE ":".
-THIS CAN BE SOLVED/IMPROVED IN A FUTURE**

 To run the server locally, run the following command

 > go run main.go

+**CHECK THE REQUIRED VALUES IN THE .env FILE, GUIDE USING THE .env.example**

 ## Docker for Local